 Society focusses a lot on the appearance of models they see in magazines and take their looks as an ideal.
 Is there anything you would like to say about beauty ideals and the appearance of models to young, adolescent girls reading your interview?

 Deborah: That girls are just like fruits.
-They come in many shapes, colors and flavors and they are all just as important to our bodies and just as tasty.
+They come in many shapes, colors and flavors and they are all just as important and just as tasty.
 Other then that I’d like to say I wake up in my PJ’s with messy hair, baby face and smelly mouth.
 I am happy they don’t take photos of that to show in the magazine, cause that way I would put one bad example.

 A few short food questions: what’s your favorite healthy food places?

 Deborah: Simple markets and organic stores, but also sophisticated vegan restaurants.

 Deborah: I get bored easily so I don’t have.
 Sweetness is the only requirement.